 Change A Life - Mentor a Foster Youth

-Please join us on Thursday February 9, 2019 from 9:30am to 11:00am to learn more about how to become a mentor for foster youth.
+Please join us on Thursday May 9th from 6:30pm-8:00pm to learn more about how to become a mentor for foster youth.
 This is our last group orientation of the year.
 We can also schedule one-on-one orientations to better fit your schedule.

 Extraordinary Families is seeking adult mentors for current and former foster youth ages 16-26.